dtorresxp/odoo-guides/en-uk/en-uk-guides-menu.md

   - Very useful for both Technicians and Users
   - Short and focused guides
   - Indexable and Searchable
+  - Our links point directly the procedure inside the video
   - Use very few symbols, mostly icons
   - 100% Screen oriented
   - Video friendly